MailTape/MailTape-v1/_posts/2016-06-26-Fatima-Yamaha.md

 Repetition, repetition.
 Harmony, melody, feeling.
 Roar, shout, cry.
 Articulate, sing, rap.
 Isn't it amazing how a simple difference of pressure in the air which produces a wave of vibration ends in our ear, get interpreted by a neural network of infinite complexity and translates into emotions?

-Emotion gives birth to inspiration which produces ultimately ideas.
+Emotion gives birth to inspiration which produces ideas.
 Projected on the screen of closed eyelids, light and images strobes.
 Billions of electric impulsions send information inside the brain, translating it into pulsation and ultimately into movement.

 Take the most intense city you know, multiply it by 1000 and we're still far from the boiling excitation of billions of cells forming the human body.
 Then comes the power of imagination when a shout becomes a word and a movement a dance.